Become a Bencher

 Leah Kosokowsky, Chief Executive Officer204-926-2030lkosokowsky@lawsociety.mb.ca

-Sacha Paul, President204-934-2571srp@tdslaw.com
+Sacha Paul, Past President204-934-2571srp@tdslaw.com

 Bencher Positions